keusendev/MyLBS/README.md

 - Only low energy modes are used
 - User can select which modes should be used
 - Two user notification types (popup in-app and normal push notification)

-Next steps

-- Anything is now ready to push LBS infos to a server.
-In this case, I prefer Elasticsearch.
+- LBS infos canbe pushed to a server.
+In this case: Elasticsearch.
 Together with Kibana all the data can be easily analyzed then.

 ## Screen shots